 Avon manufactures and markets beauty and non-beauty related products globally and sells these by direct selling through sales representatives.
 Avon's product categories include:

-- Fashion Products consisting of fashion jewelery, watches, apparel, footwear and accessories.
+- Fashion Products consisting of fashion jewelry, watches, apparel, footwear, and accessories.

 Avon is the largest direct seller globally

 Unlike most other competitors in the beauty and personal care market (L'Oreal, Procter & Gamble, Unilever, Estee Lauder) that sell their products through third-party retail establishments (drugstores, mass-volume retailers, perfumeries, and department stores), Avon sells its products to the final consumers worldwide through the direct selling channel.

 With 6 million direct sales representatives and about $9 billion in annual revenues in fiscal 2014, Avon is the world's largest direct selling organization according to recent rankings by Direct Selling News.

 Avon's sales representatives are mostly independent contractors rather than Avon employees.
 Sales representatives make money by purchasing products directly from Avon at a discount from the published brochure price and then selling them to the final consumers at a higher price.

 Avon's direct selling distribution strategy has its pros and cons.

 - More competitive prices to the consumers and higher profit margin for Avon: Eliminating middle-men (pharmacies, department stores, etc.) helps Avon avoid the high retailer margins charged by them and the ability to sell products to the consumers at more competitive prices, while earning a higher profit margin.
 The Average retailer margin for Beauty Care is around 40% of retailer selling prices (the price to final consumer) while the commission paid to Avon's sales representatives is about 25% of the published brochure price.